 About the training provider

 The Learning Institute South West is a well-regarded SCITT with over 10 years of experience.
-Since starting in 2004, the SCITT has trained over 400 teachers with exceptional employment rates.
-This year over 75% of Primary trainees had secured a teaching post prior to graduating as a teacher As a part of WeST (Westcountry Schools Trust) and working in close partnership with Southerly Point Co-Operative Multi Academy Trust, The Learning Institute prepares all trainees for a successful career in the modern world of teaching.
+Since starting in 2004, the SCITT has trained over 500 teachers with exceptional employment rates.
+As a part of WeST (Westcountry Schools Trust) and working in close partnership with Southerly Point Co-Operative Multi Academy Trust, The Learning Institute prepares all trainees for a successful career in the modern world of teaching.

 We are committed to developing the school leaders of the future through our values-led programmes; supporting reflective practice and principled decision-making.

 Our postgraduate teacher training programmes are school based.
 This is the best way to experience all aspects of school life, learning from outstanding practising teachers.
 Across the year you will be supported by mentors and our experienced tutor team.
 ‘Trainees receive excellent support from their schools and visiting tutors. ’External Moderator 2018.
 School-based learning is supported by regular taught sessions to help you develop your teaching skills with greater depth and understanding.